6529-Collections/6529seize-backend/README.md

 http://[ip-address]:3000/api/tdh/<address>
 ```

-Note: Please make sure that you have added an inboud rule on the instance security group for port 3000
+Note: Please make sure that you have added an inbound rule on the instance security group for port 3000